dpinedaj/ScalaLearning/README.md

 # scalaLearning

-Repository of my firsts steps in Scala
+Repository of my first steps in Scala